BerkayDur/Kelpie-LNHM-Botanical-project/README.md

 - `notify_anomalies` - Contains the script which detects anomalies in the readings from the database and alerts the gardeners when they occur.
 - `pipeline` - Contains all the scripts involved in creating the ETL pipeline for the museum.
 This results in clean data from the readings being inserted into the database.
 - `schema` - Contains the schema used to create the database which is hosted in the Microsoft SQL Server.
+- `terraform` - Contains the main terraform script used to host the project on the cloud.

 ### ☁️ Cloud Resources
 For this project, we have designed it with the intention of hosting everything on the cloud in order to automate it.
 The python scripts can still be ran locally but the terraform scripts have been included within the repository if you desire to host this system on the cloud as well.
 The cloud service that has been used is **AWS**.